saifibnaezhararko/Accelerating-hybrid-quantum-classical-machine-learning-tasks-on-HPC-platforms/pennylane_aer/README.md

-The gradient check matters: it confirms Aer is genuinely training the circuit and is merely slow, not broken. **~1950× slower per epoch than `default.qubit`** — this is precisely the "more than one hour on a CPU-based simulator" problem CLAUDE.md §1 sets out to solve, now reproduced on a model we control.
+The gradient check matters: it confirms Aer is genuinely training the circuit and is merely slow, not broken. **~1950× slower per epoch than `default.qubit`** — this is precisely the "more than one hour on a CPU-based simulator" problem the project sets out to solve, now reproduced on a model we control.

 ### A third compatibility finding: parameter-shift cannot batch